 - Running Control Cables: Install new shift, throttle, and actuator cables, mount new helms and instrumentation, and calibrate engine response and idle settings.

-- Wiring Electrical Components: Connect batteries, alternators, engine grounds, install engine monitoring senders and displays, and integrate with accessories like generators.
+- Wiring Electrical Components: Connect batteries, alternators, engine grounds, install engine monitoring senders and displays, and integrate with accessories like generators, contributing to complete power systems.

 With your new Volvo Penta engine finally installed and operational, it’s time to break it in properly.
-This careful process involves:
+This careful process is vital for the longevity and optimal performance of your new marine engine.
+This applies to any internal combustion engines for marine use.

 Long-term Considerations:

-- Follow Volvo’s break-in procedures to the letter
+- Follow Volvo Penta’s break-in procedures to the letter.

-- Skipping the break-in period can severely impact your engine’s longevity and performance
+- Skipping the break-in period can severely impact your performance-oriented, reliable engine longevity and performance.

 Common Mistakes to Avoid